Uyuni to Sabaya

 28km Reach the edge of the Salar de Uyuni.

-8km Good, fast surface on jeep track to the Hotel de Sal.
+8km Jeep track to the Hotel de Sal.

 36km Hotel de Sal (GPS03).
 Water, expensive snacks, meals and accommodation available.